singnet/dev-portal/tutorials/publish/index.md

 docker run -p 7000:7000 -ti snet_example_service bash
 ```

 However in case of real service it might not be enough.
-Service (more precisely 'SNET DAEMON') stores payments in etcd storage.
-They will be written in blockchain only after your claim them using 'snet treasurer' commands.
+Service (more precisely `SNET DAEMON`) stores payments in etcd storage.
+They will be written in blockchain only after your claim them using ```snet treasurer``` commands.
 It means that if your lose your etcd storage your lose all unclaimed payments.

-In this example we run etcd cluster inside a docker container (more precisely inside a 'SNET DAEMON') and all payments are stored in etcd folder /opt/singnet/etcd/, it means that your only need to store this etcd folder outside the docker container to make this setup suitable for the real use-case (you can use -v option in ```docker run``` command).
-You also have possibility to configure 'SNET DAEMON' to store payments in external etcd cluster.
+In this example we run etcd cluster inside a docker container (more precisely inside a `SNET DAEMON`) and all payments are stored in etcd folder /opt/singnet/etcd/, it means that your only need to store this etcd folder outside the docker container to make this setup suitable for the real use-case (you can use -v option in ```docker run``` command).
+You also have possibility to configure `SNET DAEMON` to store payments in external etcd cluster.

 ## Step 2.
-Setup 'SNET CLI' and create your identity.
+Setup `SNET CLI` and create your identity.

 From this point we follow the tutorial in the Docker container's prompt.